React Tutorials

 Gentle learning curve

-When improving a feature in an existing code base, developers sometimes struggle with the learning curve.
-This is because they have to figure out how the building blocks or components interact with each other and how the data flows between them.
+Improving a feature in an existing code base sometimes comes with a learning curve.
+That’s because you have to figure out how the building blocks or components interact with each other and how the data flows between them.

-If the APIs or props of these components are consistent via reusable components, the learning curve is much more gentle.
-This is because once they figure out how a component works, they can easily add new functionalities to all the places where the component is being used.
+If the APIs or props of these components are consistent via reusable components, the learning curve is a lot less steep.
+After you figure out how a component works, you can easily add new functionalities to all the places that use the component.

-When the code base is smaller, there won’t be many issues if you don’t reuse the components.
-However, as the size of the codebase grows and multiple developers start working on it, the development experience will worsen if you don’t reuse the components in multiple places on your website.
+When the code base is smaller, there won’t be many issues if you don’t reuse components.
+But as the size of the codebase grows and multiple developers start working on it, the development experience will worsen if you don’t follow the principles of reusability.

 Easier testing

-Tests are critical for giving you confidence about the feature that you ship to the end users.
+Tests are critical for giving you confidence about the feature that gets shipped to your users.
 Proper test coverage can help you reduce the number of bugs and thereby help maintain existing features and ship new ones.

 Making a React component reusable

-In order to make a component reusable, the first thing that you should think about is how you can remove any logic that can contain side-effects like API calls.
-Once you extract this logic from a component, it becomes much easier to make it reusable.
+To make a component reusable, think about how to remove any logic that contains side effects like API calls.
+Extracting this logic from a component makes it much easier to make it reusable.

-Consider the scenario, where you have a button that does an API call.
-The code for the button component can be the following:
+Consider the scenario where you have a button that does an API call.
+The code for the button component could be the following:

 import React from "react";